Sliding friction in the hydrodynamic lubrication regime for a power-law fluid: Introduction

-Keeping all this in mind, in the next section I shall develop the scaling theory for Newtonian hydrodynamic lubrication, and in the following section I shall explore the implications for non-Newtonian liquids.
+Keeping all this in mind, in the next section I shall develop scaling arguments which recover the standard results for sliding friction in the hydrodynamic lubrication regime.
+In the following section I shall extend these to power-law fluids.